georgringer/news/Documentation/Main/Templating/ViewHelpers/Be/Buttons/IconViewHelper.rst

 Be / Buttons / IconViewHelper
 ----------------------------------

-View helper which returns save button with icon
+Viewhelper which returns save button with icon

 **Type:** Basic